Wrinkling and Haefliger structures: Wrinkling h-principles for R -microbundles

 The proof of injectivity for $i < n$ is similar.
-We take a $\D^{i+1}$ disc of principal $B\Gamma_R^f$-bundles, that restricts to the boundary as a sphere family of $B\Gamma_R$-bundles.
-We can now argue as above, but using instead Corollary \ref{cor:HaefligerNonTangential} relative to the boundary. $ $
+We take a $D^{i+1}$-family of maps $M \to B\GammaR^f$, that restricts to the boundary as a $S^i$-family of $M \to B\GammaR$-bundles.
+We now argue as above, but relative to $S^i \times M$, using again \cref{prop:HaefligerNonTangential}. \end{proof}